 Are you finally following your dream of writing and getting published?
-If not, it’s the best time to start!
-Fortunately, it’s become easier to get noticed or publish your work.
+If not, now is the best time to start!
+Fortunately, it’s becoming easier and easier to get noticed and publish your work.

-Thanks to emerging technology, you don’t have to go through the competitive traditional publishing process of pitching to a publishing company.
-You can publish your story via e-book platforms, like KITABOO and Amazon Kindle Direct Publishing.
+Thanks to emerging technology, you don’t have to go through the competitive traditional publishing process of pitching to a publishing company (honestly, getting rejection after rejection is really hard).
+These days, you can publish your novel or short story via e-book platforms like Amazon Kindle Direct Publishing.

 This guide will provide clear steps and strategies to learn how to become an author and navigate the writing and publishing world.

 Read on to start your author journey today!

 Steps for Becoming an Author